-- Documents that are electronically filed and require original signatures or require verification under F.R.B.P.
-1008 or contain an unsworn declaration under 28 U.S.C. § 1746, must be maintained in paper form by the filing user for 7 years as set forth in the Administrative Procedures adopted by this District. - (4) Same as a Written Paper.
+Documents that are electronically filed and require original signatures or require verification under F.R.B.P.
+1008 or contain an unsworn declaration under 28 U.S.C. § 1746, must be maintained in paper form by the filer for 7 years.

+- (4) Same as a Written Paper.
 A paper filed electronically is a written paper for purposes of these rules, the Federal Rules of Bankruptcy Procedure, and Section 107 of the Code. - (b) Filing Proofs of Claim.
 Notwithstanding the requirements of L.B.R.
-5005-1(a), pursuant to Miscellaneous Order 5:14-mp-00003, claims may be filed, amended, or withdrawn through the court's Electronic Proof of Claim (ePOC) system without the need to register or login as a user in the court's ECF system (CM/ECF).
+5005-1(a), claims may be filed, amended, or withdrawn through the court's Electronic Proof of Claim ("ePOC") system without the need to register or login as a user in the court's CM/ECF system.
 Any claim filed, amended, or withdrawn electronically through the ePOC system will constitute the filer's approved signature and have the same force and effect as if the authorized individual signed a paper copy of the proof of claim form, amendment, or withdrawal. - (c) Temporary Paper Filing.
-An attorney who is not a registered CM/ECF filer may file initial papers in person, by facsimile, or by email after seeking permission from the court as set forth in Miscellaneous Order 5:05-mp-50007.
-Before any additional papers are filed, the attorney must apply for and obtain a CM/ECF login and password.
-Registration may be completed through the court's website: www.pamb.uscourts.gov using "Electronic Filing Registration" under the Court Info tab. - (d) CM/ECF Filing Systems Failure.
-A registered CM/ECF filer may file papers in person, by facsimile, or by email for up to seventy-two (72) hours when electronic filing is not possible due to a failure in the CM/ECF filer's systems, including, without limitation, hardware, software, or internet connection.
-Any filing made by means other than CM/ECF must be accompanied by an affidavit stating why the document was not filed electronically.
+An attorney who is not a registered CM/ECF filer may file initial papers in person, by facsimile, or by using the Court's Electronic Document Submission System after seeking permission from the court as set forth in Miscellaneous Order 5:05-mp-50007.
+Before any additional papers are filed, the attorney must apply for and obtain a CM/ECF login and password. - (d) CM/ECF Filing Systems Failure.
+An entity or individual may file papers in person, by facsimile, or through the Court's Electronic Document Submission System for up to seventy-two (72) hours when electronic filing is not possible due to a failure in the filer's systems, including, without limitation, hardware, software, or internet connection.
+For CM/ECF filers, any filing made by means other than CM/ECF must be accompanied by an affidavit stating why the document could not be filed through CM/ECF.

 COMMENTS: L.B.R.
 5005-1 was amended effective December 1, 2018, to conform to new F.R.B.P.
 5005.
 Reasonable exceptions are recognized and paper filing is still allowed for good cause.
-Compelling pro se litigants to file electronically is unrealistic and may impede their access to the court.
-Therefore, filings by an individual not represented by an attorney are treated separately.
-Rather than mandate electronic filing, pro se litigants can only be required to file electronically by court order, or as otherwise provided for in the Administrative Procedures adopted by this District.
+Compelling self-represented litigants to file in CM/ECF is unrealistic and may impede their access to the court.
+Therefore, filings by self-represented individuals are treated separately.
+Rather than mandate electronic filing, self-represented litigants can only be required to file electronically by court order, or as otherwise provided for in the Administrative Procedures adopted by this District.
+Effective June 1, 2019, non CM/ECF filers will be able to electronically file papers with the Court using the Court's Electronic Document Submission System, thereby having the same access to filing with the Clerk's office as do CM/ECF filers.